-1 This is a compilation of the Royal Agricultural Society Act 1926 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains information about any previous reprint.
+1 This reprint is a compilation as at 19 September 2014 of the Royal Agricultural Society Act 1926 and includes the amendments made by the other written laws referred to in the following table 4.
+The table also contains information about any reprint.

 Compilation table